 A good supplier will provide technical specifications, CAD drawings and test results to ensure compatibility with aluminium systems before installation.

-Aluminium systems are commonly used in high-spec residential and commercial projects where security, energy efficiency, and ventilation regulations must be met.
-A reliable supplier should offer hardware that complies with:
+For specifiers and developers, hardware selection should support compliance and performance from the outset.
+Aluminium systems are commonly used in high-spec residential and commercial projects where security, energy efficiency, and ventilation regulations must be met, so a reliable supplier should offer hardware that complies with:

 A supplier with pre-tested, certified products will save time and cost in compliance testing.

 It goes without saying that security is a key factor for homeowners.
+The right aluminium hardware should deliver both robust security and dependable long-term operation.
 The right hardware must provide:

 Security and durability are critical factors when selecting hardware for aluminium doors.
 The Hexalok multi-point locking system, designed specifically for aluminium sliding doors, highlights the importance of using robust, high-performance components.